UnseenFaith/komada-docs/creating-commands.md

 **Non-obvious options**:
 - **enabled**: Set to false to completely disable this command, it cannot be forcefully enabled.
+- **runIn**: Array of Message Channel Types that the command can be run in.
 - **aliases**: Array of aliases for the command, which will *also* trigger it.
 - **permLevel**: Permission level, controlled via `./functions/permissionLevel.js`.
 - **selfbot**: Set to true to only load this command if the bot is configured to be a selfbot.